rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

       extension: "-jdk"
 ```

-Given this configuration, four builds will be generated when calling `fish-pepper`, one for each combination of *version* (openjdk7,openjdk8) and *type* (jre,idk) parameter values.
+Given this configuration, four builds will be generated when calling `fish-pepper`, one for each combination of *version* ("openjdk7" and "openjdk8") and *type* ("jre" and "jdk") parameter values.

 These value can now be filled into templates which are stored in a `templates/` directory.
 The `Dockerfile` in this directory can refer to this configuration through a context object `fp`: